charmplusplus/charm/doc/ampi/manual.rst

 addresses that are globally unique across an entire job.
-This means that every worker thread in the system reserves slices of virtual memory for all user-level threads, allowing transparent migration of stacks and pointers into memory (Isomalloc requires 64-bit virtual memory addresses and support from the operating system for mapping memory to arbitrary virtual addresses).
-Applications only need to link with Isomalloc to enable automatic migratability, using *-memory isomalloc*.
+This means that every worker thread in the system reserves slices of virtual memory for all user-level threads, allowing transparent migration of stacks and pointers into memory.
+(Isomalloc requires 64-bit virtual memory addresses and support from the operating system for mapping memory to arbitrary virtual addresses.)
+Applications built with AMPI's toolchain wrappers are automatically linked with Isomalloc as the active ``malloc`` implementation if the target platform supports the feature.

 For systems that do not support Isomalloc and for users that wish to have more fine-grain control over which application data structures will be copied at migration time, we have added a few calls to AMPI.
 These include the ability to register thread-specific data with the run-time system, and the means to pack and unpack all of the thread’s data.
+This mode of operation requires passing ``-memory default`` at link time to disable Isomalloc's heap interception.

 .. warning::